toddcf/code-snippets/fonts/fluid-typography.md

 3. 16px / 0.02 = (screen width)
 4. `800px = (screen width)`

-Therefore, we are going to put our `html` font-size inside of a media query for 800px and above:
+Therefore, we are going to put our fluid `html` font-size inside of a media query for 800px and above:

 ```
+html {
+  font-size: 16px;
+}

 @media (min-width: 800px) {
   html {
     font-size: 2vw;